msikkema/gel-library-ls/readme.md

 Then follow the onscreen prompts.

-*Although* A better option for fast local development is to use [Yarn Link](https://classic.yarnpkg.com/en/docs/cli/link/).
+*Although* a better option for fast local development is to use [Yarn Link](https://classic.yarnpkg.com/en/docs/cli/link/).
 Don't forget to run `yarn build` before you link your new package.

 You can run tests with: